 I will try to cover these models in future posts, but the closest variant to this E100 model is the Razor E100 Glow Electric Scooter.
 This model has a grip-switch that turns on a strip of blue lights to light up the sidewalk.
 Very cool for the young boy racers that you know!

 I still think it’s too early to give the scooter’s battery a clean bill of health but if the signs so far are anything to go by then the battery is absolutely fine for the job it's intended to do.

 E100 Electric Scooter Verdict

-This battery powered scooter reviews conclusion is that the Razor E100 offers good value for your money so long as you are familiar with its pros and cons.
+This electric razor scooter reviews conclusion is that the Razor E100 offers good value for your money so long as you are familiar with its pros and cons.
 My daughter tells me that this scooter is the best gift she has ever received!
 To this end, I’m a proud dad!